Get a property report and suburb profile for any property in Kirkwood

 Kirkwood rental market trends

-The rental market in Kirkwood has experienced growth, with house rents increasing 12% over the past year to $560 per week.
-However, there is no data available for unit rents, indicating a potential lack of unit rental options in the area.
-Kirkwood's expanding infrastructure and community amenities continue to attract interest from renters seeking suburban living.
+The rental market in Kirkwood has experienced modest growth, with house rents increasing by 1.8% over the past year to $560 per week.
+However, there has been no change in unit rents, which remain at $0, indicating a potential lack of available units in the area.
+Kirkwood's rental market may appeal to those seeking stable house rental opportunities in a developing suburb.

 Suburbs near Kirkwood